Oli2861/myStockData/README.md

 `docker-compose up`

 ## Testing Guide
-The following requests are part of TestRequests.http and can simplify the testing process when using them in conjunction with IDE IntelliJ Idea.
+The following requests are part of TestRequests.http and can simplify the testing process when using them in conjunction with the IDE IntelliJ Idea.
+The response should be similar to the content of example_response.csv
-##### 1. Create companies and add them to your watchlist while doing so:
+##### 1. Create companies and add them to your watchlist:
 ```
 PUT http://localhost:8084/v1/stockdata/company?addToWatchList=true
 Content-Type: application/json